 The euro (EUR) is the official currency of France.

-Employees must be paid at least monthly, and a payslip detailing the following is required:
+Employees must be paid at least monthly with the exception of seasonal, temporary, intermittent or work-from-home employees, and a payslip detailing the following is required:

 - Gross and net payment amounts